sandra95mr/Song-Analysis-Project/README.md

 - Clone this repository.
 - Ensure you have Python and the required libraries installed.
-- Run the provided Python scripts for data analysis and visualization.
+- Run the provided Python scripts for network training and for data analysis and visualization.
+- For any questions or assistance, feel free to contact me.

 # Inspiration 💭